Top Tips for Travelling as a Family in Japan

 It’s ok to slurp your noodles – kids love this – it’s a sign that you enjoy them!
 But don’t stick your chopsticks upright into your bowl as this is a symbol often done at funerals.
 Don’t pass food from chopstick to chopstick for the same reason.

 Learn a few basic words.
-Japanese love when the kids say “Arigatoo Gozaimasu” (Thank you) or “Konnichiwa” (Hello)!
+Japanese people love when the kids say “Arigatoo Gozaimasu” (Thank you) or “Konnichiwa” (Hello)!